blogheader

 If he’s talking a lot but only about himself, he’s shooting himself in the foot.

-This date may well be doomed, and you won’t need to ask that first question.
+This date may be doomed, and you won’t need to ask that first question.

 But things are going well, so you’ll want to ask him this question.
 I like this question.
 It reveals what’s important to him.

 It tells you what he values.
-It may be about his career or occupation, or his children, or significant achievement.
+It may be about his career, occupation, children, or significant achievement.
 It could be about a passionate hobby.

 Do you see the benefit of this question?
-Whatever his answer is, it gives you useful information about this man and what’s important to him.
+Whatever his answer is, it gives you helpful information about this man and what’s important to him.

 Question # 2

 “Where do you see yourself in five years?”
-This question can easily be slipped in anywhere and can undoubtedly be used right after the first question depending on his answer.
+This question can easily be slipped in anywhere.
+Depending on his answer, it can undoubtedly be used right after the first question.

-What you’ll learn from this question is if he’s a man that has goals and moving in the direction of some sort and what that would be.
+What you’ll learn from this question is if he’s a man with goals and moving in the direction of some sort and what that would be.

 Would his goals fit your criteria?
 Does his five-year plan include having a relationship again?

-I have found some men when asked that question, will say I hope to be married and in a loving relationship.
+When asked that question, I have found some men who will say I hope to be married and in a loving relationship.

 If his answer doesn’t include being in a relationship, chances are he’s not interested in a committed relationship.